 Project Overview

+As part of the Google UX Professional Certification course, I was tasked with designing the concept for an app that falls under social impact.
 Chirp is a web application designed to educate and assist users in taking proper and consistent care of household pet birds.

 THE PROBLEM